maxmynter/wholesomegreentext-ML-Project/README.md

 ### Real Data

 I started out collecting real data using the Reddit pushshift dataset, particularly the screenshots posted on `/r/wholesomegreentexts`.
 Therefore, I collected all available greentexts, transcribed them using `Pytesseract` for optical character recognition and then put in some time for manual data curation.
 This was done with a scrappy local service.
 You can start the backend of the QA app with `python app.py` and the frontend with `npm run dev` in the `flask_backend` and `frontend` folders inside the `QA App Folder`.
+You also need to install the requirements `pip install -r requirements.txt` for the backend and `npm install` for the frontend.

 ### Synthetic Data